NEXT VIRTUAL ITALIAN LESSONS START MAY 5, 2021!

 Learn Italian | CCI Buffalo

-Centro Culturale Italiano di Buffalo is pleased to announce that we will be offering online Italian lessons in January 2021!
+Centro Culturale Italiano di Buffalo is pleased to announce that we will be offering online Italian lessons again in May 2021!

-- Beginner, Advanced Beginner, & Intermediate will begin Tuesday, January 26th at 6:00 pm.
+- Beginner, Advanced Beginner, & Intermediate classes will begin Wednesday, May 5th at 6:00 pm.

 Lessons will be offered in PACKS OF TWELVE.